 Our home is in the Department of Materials Science and Engineering at UCI, and we are affiliated with the Department of Chemical and Biomolecular Engineering.
-We are also members of the Eddleman Quantum Institute and the Chemical, Applied, and Materials Physics (ChAMP) program.
+We are members of the Eddleman Quantum Institute and the Chemical, Applied, and Materials Physics (ChAMP) program.
 Our group is also a part of the Center for Complex and Active Materials (CCAM), a multi-institute Materials Research Science and Engineering Center (MRSEC) sponsored by National Science Foundation (NSF).

 Key Research Areas